Not so long ago I hired a team of freelancers to work on a project of mine.

 My point is – it’s not software developers – it’s humanity.

-In the next article I’ll give more examples of delayed projects in different spheres.
-I will also list the reasons why the projects get delayed.
+In my next article – “What is common between Opera houses and software projects” – I give more examples of delayed projects in different spheres.
+I also list the reasons why the projects get delayed and give advice on how to overcome this problem.